ProgSoc/ProgComp2024/comp/island/prob.md

 ## Input
-Your input is set of comma separated elevation values where each line is a row and the commas separate elevations from each column.
+Your input is set of comma-separated elevation values where each line is a row and the commas separate elevations from each column.
 ```
 -0.2, -0.2, -0.2, -0.2, -0.2
 -0.2, -0.1, 0.1, 0.1, 0.0